najar1412/flatlands/flatlands/blog/static/blog/articles/pipeline-series-upgrading-our-asset-library-part-1/pipeline-series-upgrading-our-asset-library-part-1.md

 <div  class="markdown-info">
 <div  class="markdown-info-header">&#128712;  &nbsp; Note</div>
 <div  class="markdown-info-body">
 This Post is currently a work in progress.
 If you'd like to know when its finished.
-Please add your email to the mailing list at the moment of the page!
+Feel free to add your email to the mailing list at the bottom of the page!
 </div>
 </div>